 In spite of this huge change in my circumstances, I thought I was doing pretty well in the break-up’s aftermath.
-In a September blog post, I discussed how content I was with my Canadian life.
+In a September 2017 blog post, I discussed how content I was with my Canadian life.
 Little did I realize how much this was more me trying to convince myself everything was great, underestimating how much my confidence had been unsettled.
-This was largely because I didn’t have family and close friends around who knew me well enough to understand and suggest how I was really doing.
-I also didn’t realize how much the break-up had affected me because I had been quickly distracted by an attraction to a new person who seemed to come along at a perfect time near the end of the relationship, when I had felt so much uncertainty about my future in a foreign country.
-Excited by the new attention and comforted by the prospect of immediate company, I let myself get caught up in a complicated romance without realizing that my current mindset was not in a strong place to form a new relationship.
-My emotionally needy self clashed with someone emotionally unavailable.
+Part of the reason for this was because I had been quickly distracted by an attraction to a new person that I happened to meet near the end of the relationship, at a time when I had felt so much uncertainty about my future in a foreign country.
+On paper, this person seemed like the perfect match.
+We formed an instant connection that made me feel happy and alive again.
+Excited by the new attention and prospect of a future relationship, I let myself get caught up in a what became a complicated romance.
+I hadn’t realized that my current mindset was not in a strong place to form a new relationship.
+My emotionally needy self clashed with someone that I later discovered was emotionally unavailable.
+A person that I developed strong feelings for in a short amount of time was pulled away from me by demons that told him he was unworthy.
 The impact of the emotional collision was drawn out over a confusing period, and the final broken remnants left me questioning many things about myself and my ability to form fulfilling relationships in which my level of care would be reciprocated.
 Having always prided myself on being an independent person, I didn’t recognize the clingy person I had become.
 I had invested so much time and effort caring about someone, when really it was myself I needed to take care of.
 The soundtrack to my 2017 Christmas was Joni Mitchell’s ‘River’.
 Aided by a dose of SAD, I felt lonely, tired, pessimistic and unmotivated.
 Trying to understand my self-esteem was like trying to decipher a face through a cracked mirror.